 In 1983, a small group of central Arizona artists and community leaders met with the goal to create a place of inspiration, where artists of all skill levels could learn from the best working artists in the country.
 Thanks to their vision, and the financial support of Scottsdale Artists League, Scottsdale Artists’ School was founded.
 Starting with just one studio, the first workshop was held that September.
-A decade later with student, donor and civic support, the School expanded and moved into historic Loloma elementary school, tucked in the heart of the Scottsdale Arts’ District.
+A decade later with student, donor and civic support, the School expanded and moved into historic Loloma elementary school (first class pictured above), tucked in the heart of the Scottsdale Arts’ District.

 Over time, the School has evolved into one of America’s foremost independent art institutions, offering a robust slate of art programs for adults; and a youth academy for teens and children.
 The School’s curriculum is grounded in fundamental art theory and practice, but also embraces innovative genres and methods.